Henri Coiffier de Ruzé, Marquis of Cinq-Mars: Conspiracy

 Consequently, Louis XIII and Richelieu had Cinq-Mars imprisoned and judged on 6 September 1642.
 Found guilty of high treason, Cinq-Mars was beheaded in the Place des Terreaux in Lyon, along with his accomplice, François Auguste de Thou, on 12 September 1642.
 The French writer, Tallemant, relates that the king showed no emotions concerning the execution: he said "Je voudrais bien voir la grimace qu'il fait à cette heure sur cet échafaud" ('I would like to see the grimace he is now making on this scaffold').
 The marquis of Cinq-Mars' last words were, "Ah !
 Mon Dieu, qu’est-ce de ce monde ?" ('My God!
 What is this world?').

 In popular culture

 Alfred de Vigny wrote a novel Cinq-Mars, inspired by the story of the marquis, and published in 1826.
 Charles Gounod wrote an opera of the same name which premiered on April 5, 1877.
 Barbara Strozzi composed a cantata about the execution of the marquis ("Il lamento sul Rodano severo").

-A famous historical painting by Paul Delaroche shows Cardinal Richelieu in a gorgeous barge, preceding the boat carrying Cinq-Mars and De Thou to their execution.
+A famous historical painting by Paul Delaroche shows Cardinal Richelieu in a barge, preceding the boat carrying Cinq-Mars and De Thou to their execution.

 Historical accounts are Jeanne-Pauline Basserie, La conjuration de Cinq-Mars (Paris, 1896) and Anaïs Bazin, Histoire de France sous Louis XIII (Paris).